gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Session

 Most of our applications (if not all) will eventually require the user to authenticate.
-To facilitate this process, the `@squide` [Runtime](/reference/runtime/runtime-class.md) class accepts a [sessionAccessor](/reference/fakes/LocalStorageSessionManager.md#integrate-with-a-runtime-instance) function.
+To facilitate this process, the Squide [Runtime](/reference/runtime/runtime-class.md) class accepts a [sessionAccessor](/reference/fakes/LocalStorageSessionManager.md#integrate-with-a-runtime-instance) function.
 Once the shell registration flow is completed, the function will be made accessible to every module of the application.

 First, let's define a `sessionAccessor` function: